TomArcher/technical-blog/content/posts/tfp-chatgpt/index.md

 We've been here before.
 In the 1980s, economist Robert Solow famously quipped, *"You can see the computer age everywhere but in the productivity statistics."*

-Today, swap "computer" for "ChatGPT" and the paradox feels the same.
+Today, swap "computer" for "generative AI" and the paradox feels the same.
 Workers report huge time savings using AI for brainstorming, code generation, and document drafting.
 Yet official productivity measures look flat.

 Why?
 Because TFP was designed for smokestacks, not syntax suggestions.
 It can't capture the fact that a single lawyer using AI can review contracts in half the time or that a small business can now launch global marketing campaigns without hiring a full agency.